-"We have some money," Betsy began, and her twin went on, "Yes, and we'll buy you the paper and I'll help you make the kite.
-How would that be?"
+"We have some money," Betsy began, and her twin went on, "Yes, and we'll buy the paper and I'll help you make the kite.
+How

 Larry's eyes shone.
 "Will you really?
 And will it be just like yours?"